The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Appeal: If any party to the litigation is unsatisfied and aggrieved with the order passed and the judgment delivered by the Trial Court, they can file a petition in the Appellate Court (higher court) for a rehearing and setting aside of the impugned order.

-• Revision: If any party to the litigation is unsatisfied and aggrieved with the Trial Court's order, and if there is no provision of Appeal available in the law, they can file a Revision Petition in the Appellate Court (higher court) seeking similar relief as sought in the case of Appeal, but the scope is limited to legality of the order.
+• Revision: If any party to the litigation is unsatisfied and aggrieved with the Trial Court's order, and if there is no provision of Appeal available in the law, they can file a Revision Petition in the Appellate Court (higher court) seeking similar relief as sought in the case of Appeal, but the scope is limited to the legality of the order.

 Understand Civil and Criminal Trials

-• The process typically begins with filing a plaint, serving summons, and the parties appearing before the court.
+• The process typically begins with filing a 'plaint', serving summons, and the parties appearing before the court.

-• The plaint outlines the facts, including claims and the legal basis for the case.
+• The 'plaint' outlines the facts, including claims and the legal basis for the case.
 In contrast, the defendant responds with a written statement that may include denials and admissions, and may also file counterclaims or set-offs, if applicable.

 • The case then proceeds through the discovery stage, where parties gather information and evidence through interrogatories, document inspections, and witness depositions.